Average Cost of Living in Lafayette

 Lafayette, LA is smaller city where an agricultural-and-service economy where cost of living stays low because land is plentiful and commutes are short.
-That economic DNA directly affects what you'll pay for cost of living, which is priced about where you'd expect for a mid-range American market.
+That economic DNA directly affects what you'll pay for cost of living, which runs slightly cheaper here than in the typical American city — about 14% below average.
 With a median household income of $47K and a local market shaped by a price-competitive market where local businesses work harder for each customer, the pricing picture here is more nuanced than a single number suggests.

 The Lafayette metro tells a specific economic story.
 Big houses, bigger trucks, and a cost of living that leaves room for weekend road trips and backyard cookouts.
 On the housing front, this is a housing market where the American Dream of owning a home is still financially realistic.
 For cost of living, the practical upshot is a price-competitive market where local businesses work harder for each customer.
 That local reality is more useful than any national statistic.